Risk premium: Using the risk premium to produce valuations

-In this model, we use the risk premium of the market and multiply this with the beta of the security.
-The beta of a security is the measure of a stocks relative volatility and measures how closely the share price moves compared to the market.
-If the beta of a stock is 1 then a 10% increase in the market will translate to a 10% increase in stock price.
-If the Beta of a stock is 1.5 then a 10% increase in the market will translate to a 15% increase in the stock and if the beta of a stock is 0.5 a 10% market increase will translate to a 5% stock increase and likewise with decreases in the market.
+In this model, we use the implied risk premium (market return less risk-free rate) and multiply this with the beta of the security.
+The beta of a security is the measure of a security's volatility relative to the broader market to understand its historical share price movement compared to the market.
+If the beta of a stock is 1.0 then a 10% increase in the market will translate to a 10% increase in stock price.
+If the Beta of a stock is 1.5 then a 10% increase in the market will translate to a 15% increase in the stock price and if the beta of a stock is 0.5 a 10% market increase will translate to a 5% stock price increase and likewise with decreases in the market.
 This beta is generally found via statistical analysis of the share price history of a stock.
 Therefore CAPM aims to provide a simple model in order to estimate the required return of an investment which uses the theory of risk premiums.
 This helps to provide investors with a simple means of determining what return an investment should be relative to its risk.